riccardoobassoo02-star/modo-bess-analyser/README.md

 ## Why This Project

 BESS arbitrage sits at the intersection of energy markets, optimization, and project finance — exactly the problems Modo works on, and the areas I want to go deeper into.
-I wanted to build something that answers a real commercial question: *"Is this battery worth building?"*
+I wanted to build something that answers a simple question, but in fact the most fundamental one: *"Is this battery worth building?"*

 I scoped it to three layers:
 1. **Market analysis** — understand the price structure that drives revenue